 Moutte outlined the three pillars of Bentley’s open approach: open standards where everybody that was granted access to the data can read and understand it; open source, where every developer can leverage that data; and open APIs, where users are free to take their data out whenever they want, instead of just being able to query it.

-Cumins also touched on the complexity of infrastructure projects, which involve multiple organizations, teams, and disciplines “This complexity makes it impossible for you to rely on any single system or single vendor.
+Cumins also touched on the complexity of infrastructure projects, which involve multiple organisations, teams, and disciplines “This complexity makes it impossible for you to rely on any single system or single vendor.
 Instead, you need an ecosystem that enables flexibility, integration and interoperability across different tools and platforms,” he said.

 He also addressed a common concern among customers: “Don’t get locked in,” he said.
 “Make sure you retain control of your data.”